Your todo list:

 |Areas on State Game Lands may face full hunting season closure starting in 2015 - please read and respond MORE INFO >>>|

 A long route, use a 70m rope for one pitch, or a 60m rope for two.
 A variety of wall angles are found on this route, starting with a face climb and ending with low angle slabs.
 You will get to experience knocking rocks loose onto every angle.

 The belay station is thoughtfully placed out of the line of rockfall for both this route the one to its right (downhill) side.
 But learn from my novice mistake, and don't put your belayer here while someone is climbing the route to the left/uphill side (Will It Stay or Will It Go?).

-Halfway up the trail at the base of the Great Wall.
+Halfway up the trail at the base of the Giant Wall.
 Follow a use trail along the left shore of the reservoir and into the woods.
-There's a route map of the Great Wall when you reach it.
+There's a route map of the Giant Wall when you reach it.
 Follow the trail up log-reinforced terraced steps to the left.
 When you reach a belay station with a short (~8 feet tall) dead tree standing next to start of the route, you've found it.
 There's also a traverse line strung to the right, the start of the 5.11 (Pennsyltucky).

 8 bolts to the middle anchor, ? bolts to the top anchor.

 Head protection is crucial for the constant rockfall, even more than usual for Birdsboro.